 There are big differences when it comes to preparing for a hurricane versus a tornado or wildfire.
 Some disasters allow you time to prepare, while others can leave you scrambling to take shelter.

 Based on where your business is located, determine what types of disasters are likely to affect you and how you need to prepare for them.
-Here are some general items to have on-hand at all times that will increase your safety:
+Here are some general items to always have on-hand that will increase your safety:

 - Backup generator

 - Extra storage for items normally left out of a safe

 - Space for signs, banners, and other displays that could cause damage to other parts of your property or surrounding properties during high winds

 - Tools and accessories for minor repairs (there's a difference between fixing a leaky sink and rerouting your plumbing - a DIY project could end up becoming a major burden)